Back to all guides

 Keep Clean envelopes, glassine sleeves, small paper bags, card envelopes, tea wrappers, and folded brochures.
 These already have at least one usable edge, fold, or opening.

-Trim first Oversized mailers, shopping bags, long receipts copied onto plain paper, and map brochures.
+Trim first Oversized mailers, shopping bags, long receipt-shaped notes, and map brochures.
 Cut the most interesting 6-10 cm area before you decide the pocket shape.

-Back it Thin wrappers, fragile old paper, and soft translucent sleeves.
-Add a slightly larger neutral paper behind it so the pocket survives handling.
+Back it Thin wrappers, fragile decorative paper, and soft translucent sleeves.
+Add a slightly larger neutral backing so the pocket survives handling.
+If the paper cracks when bent, use its color or edge as reference and build the holder from sturdier stock.

 Skip Oily packaging, food-stained paper, strong-smelling wrappers, or anything damp.
 If the material is not clean and dry, recreate the look with safe paper.